Have you heard about arbitrage betting but have no clue what it means or how people make money from it? Keep reading to find out!

 If the betting company's servers are compromised by an external hacker, there is the risk of identity theft.

-The most serious occupational hazard of a sports betting arbitrageur is having your account limited or closed by a bookmaker.
+The most common occupational hazard of a sports betting arbitrageur is having your account limited or closed by a bookmaker.

 Any punter that is winning too much or winning too often is liable to having their account limited or closed.
 Once this occurs, there is little that can be done to reverse it.